Dams4K/Dams4K/README.md

 2 projects for school, nothing to say about that, except that I hate developing websites and working with people who don't work.

 ## The doomed land of unfinished projects
-(I'll gonna list only the interesting project's i've made)
+(I'll gonna list only the interesting projects I've made)

 ### [UJSN](https://github.com/Dams4K/UJSN) (stand for "Un Jeu Sans Nom", "A Game Without a Name" in english)

 Damn i was young, I was something like 12 or 13 years old when doing this

-One of my first video game, I wanted to make a 2D pixel art battle royale game.
+One of my first video games, I wanted to make a 2D pixel art battle royale game.
 It ended up being a fun little game to play with my friends.
 The code was horrible and unscalable.

-I learned how to create multiplayer games with Godot, and now I've forgotten all about it, but I was using Godot 3.1.0 at the time !
-(Godot 4 wasn't even a real thing at this day)
+I learned how to create multiplayer games with Godot, and now I've forgotten all about it, but I was using Godot 3.1.0 at the time!
+(Godot 4 wasn't even a real thing to this day)

 ### [WishCraft](https://github.com/Dams4K/WishCraft)

-Minecraft rip-off, but in 2d.
+Minecraft rip-off, but in 2D.

 Was fun to make, I've learned a lot about procedural terrain generation